How We Work

 Our Role

-School-based care is specialty care, and we are here to help schools define their needs and work with community partners to help fulfill those needs beyond what a school district can do on their own.
+MNSBHA is here to help schools identify assets and needs and work with community partners to help fill gaps beyond what a school district can do on their own.
+Rooted in strong connections, MNSBHA maintains internal and external relationships that have statewide impact and local influence.

 We are a central hub of information, resources, and support for the school-based healthcare ecosystem